 Play is for everyone!
 It provides us the opportunity to enhance our senses, develop emotional responses, and build social interaction.
 This list highlights indoor and outdoor activities and events that support play for children of all abilities.

-Our round-up includes sensory friendly times at kids’ destinations, easy-to-exit programming, picture communication boards, and designated quiet spaces for families experiencing overstimulation or dysregulation.
+Our round-up includes sensory-friendly events at kids’ destinations, easy-to-exit programming, picture communication boards, and designated quiet spaces for families experiencing overstimulation or dysregulation.
 To encourage a limited crowd and more space to explore, many of these places offer special times before or after hours for families to play and engage.

 Check out this list of theaters, museums, playgrounds and more that feature sensory regulated programming and resources to consider when planning your next adventure.
-What are you waiting for?
+In addition to these featured locations, we also encourage you to explore this list of upcoming inclusive events in our area.
 Let’s go play!

 Sensory-Friendly Theater